Showing posts sorted by relevance for query Conjecture. Sort by date Show all posts

 1350–1400: From the Middle English conjecturen (infer, predict, form (an opinion or notion) upon probabilities or slight evidence), from the Old and Middle French from the Latin conjectūra (a guess; inferring, an assembling of facts; reasoning), the construct being conject(us), past participle of conjicere (to throw together; to form a conclusion).
 The late Middle English verb conjecturen was a direct borrowing from the Middle French, from the Late Latin conjecturāre, derivative of the noun.
 The Latin conjicere is a combining form jacere (to throw) + -ūraure (the Latin suffix used to form nouns of quality from adjectives).
 The Latin coniectūra is derived from coniectus, perfect passive participle of cōniciō (throw or cast together; guess), the construct being con- (together) + iaciō (throw, hurl).
 In Middle English, there were also peacefully co-existing forms, the noun conjecte & the verb conjecten.

-Derived forms include the adjective conjecturable, the adverb conjecturably, the noun conjecturer and the verbs (used with our without the object) conjectured and conjecturing.
 The verbs misconjecture & misconjectured and the noun misconjecturing are valid words but so rare that some dictionaries list them as obscure.
 Indeed, given the meaning of the root, it can be argued there’s little difference between conjecture and misconjecture although it could be useful in describing things in retrospect.
 For those times when conjecture seems not quite right, there’s surmise, inference, supposition, theory, hypothesis, suppose, presume, guesswork, hunch, presumption, guess, fancy, opinion, conclusion, notion, guesstimate, gather, figure, conclude, feel, deem & expect.
+Conjecture & conjecturing are nouns & verbs, conjecturer is a noun, conjectured is a verb, conjecturable is an adjective and conjecturingly is an adverb; the noun plural is conjectures.

 The Oesterlé–Masser Conjecture